Ever wondered about the true cost of selling a house?

 When selling your property, you may choose to use an estate agent.
 It is possible to sell privately, however, there’s a lot more to it than you may think!
 From advertising to showings, it can make a difficult time even harder.

 However, with estate agents come fees.

 Most of us stick with traditional high street estate agents.
-These tend to have a more extensive hot buyers’ lists and higher sell rates.
+These tend to have more extensive hot buyers’ lists and higher sell rates.
 But, this goes hand in hand with higher fees.
-You’re looking at around 1-3% of the final sale price of your home.
+While estate agent fees vary, you’re looking at around 1-3% of the final sale price of your home.